photoprism/photoprism-docs/docs/user-guide/faq.md

 exact date & location, or unique image ID indicate they belong to the same photo.
 You may then unstack them if this happened by mistake e.g. because of bad metadata.

+### Why are some files stacked although I disabled "Stack Sequences" in Settings? ###

+Files with the same *XMP Instance ID* or *Unique Image ID* as well as images with the exact same time and location will always be stacked.
+These are considered identical, not sequences of related files based on the file name.
+Sidecar files will also always be stacked as that's their purpose.

 ### Why do some pictures have an odd date like 01/01/1980? ###

 This may happen in case there was an issue with your camera's settings when the photo was taken.